vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 5. Build by a console command, static HTML files outputs into the `Output` folder.

 #### Writting in Markdown
 There is dozen applications for writing Markdown files.
+All of them provide feature of immediate preview conversion.

 #### Setting up your repository on GitHub